'...Big black sea, with so many pebbles all around on the neck, so many colored precious stones in your hair.'

-Like most less touristy destinations, Amorgos is about eight hours away from the port of Piraeus by the conventional ferry-ride, making traveling there an experience of its own.
-Once you set foot on the island though, prepare to have the most authentic taste of a Cycladic island; it will be worth the hours you spent getting there.
+Like most less touristy destinations, Amorgos is about eight hours away from the port of Piraeus by the conventional ferry ride, making traveling there an experience of its own.
+Once you set foot on the island, prepare to have the most authentic taste of a Cycladic island; it will be worth the hours you spent getting there.

-Walk at the ancient city of Minoa
+Walk around the ancient city of Minoa

 Numerous archaeological expeditions unearthed many of its ancient buildings and artifacts, illuminating the past of Amorgos.
 Hence, the habitation of Minoa is considered to stretch back to the 4th millennium BC with an abundance of Cycladic figurine fragments discovered on the site.

 Discover the villages of Langada and Tholaria